ChartIQ/ChartIQ-Android-SDK/README.md

 See the [Getting Started on Mobile: Android](https://documentation.chartiq.com/tutorial-Starting%20on%20Android.html) tutorial for instructions on installing the app and using the SDK.

+## Customization

+For information on changing the appearance of the app, see our [customization](https://documentation.chartiq.com/tutorial-Mobile%20App%20Customization%20Android.html) tutorial.

 ## API documentation

 - [App/SDK](https://documentation.chartiq.com/android-sdk/chartiq/)